aberba/learn-coding/README.md

 After downloading these two softwares, install all onto your computer.
 After completing this process, your are ready to begin programming!
 From this point onwards, we will be using the __command-line__ (also know as Command Prompt or Terminal) to run DMD (the D compiler) to compile the code we will write to machine language.
 Instructions on how to launch the command-line for various Operating Systems is illustrated as follows:

 #### Windows
-If you are on Windows, open Start Menu and search for "D2 32-bit Command Prompt".
+If you are on Windows, open Start Menu and search for __D2 32-bit Command Prompt__.
 Open it to launch a command prompt on your desktop as shown in the screenshot below:

 ![D2 32-bit Command Prompt in Windows](images/commad-prompt.jpg)
 D2 32-bit Command Prompt in Windows

-The code we will write should be stored at `C:\D\` folder.
+Create a new folder named `code-demo` in your `C:\` drive.
+All the code we will write should be stored in this folder (`C:\code-demo`).
+Navigate to this folder in the you launched Command Prompt by entering `cd C:\code-demo`.
+Remember to _always_ make sure you navigate to `C:\code-demo` whenever you first launch __D2 32-bit Command Prompt__.

 #### Linux and macOS
-The command-line program for most Linux and macOS Operating Systems is called Terminal.
+The command-line program for most Linux and macOS Operating Systems is called __Terminal__.
 Search for "Terminal" from the application installed and launch.

 ![Terminal in Linux](images/linux-terminal.png)
 Terminal in Ubuntu Linux

 The code we will write should be stored in a newly created folder `code-demo` in your Home folder.
 Navigate to this folder by entering the command `cd ~/code-demo` in your command-line.
+Remember to _always_ make sure you navigate to `code-demo` whenever you first launch __Terminal__.

+> #### Instaling the D compiler other Operating Systems
+> The are so many Operating Systems which do not have their installer on the D language website.
+Some of them require building the compiler from its source  code on your own.
+Approach for some of them are as follows:
+> * Slackware: Slackware uses Slackbuild script to create packages.
+You can obtain the slackbuild script for the D compiler at https://slackbuilds.org/repository/14.2/development/dmd/
+> *

 ## Writng your first code
 Open Sublime text editor and create a new file by clicking on `File > New File `.
 Save the file by clicking on `File > Save`.
 This will bring up a file dialog for you to select a location where your want to save the file.
-On Windows, save the file to `C:\D\` folder.
+On Windows, create a new folder at `C:\code-demo` save the file in it.
 For Linux and macOS users, save it in the `code-demo` folder in Home.
-Make sure you save the file as `try.d`.
+Make sure you save the file as `hello.d`.

 > #### File naming conventions
 > Any file containing D code must have a name that ends with ".d".
 The ".d" is the file extension of the file.
 File names should not have a space within the name and all letters must be in lower-case (small letters).